 “We engage in discussions which aim to empower, not conform.
 It’s not about avoiding situations where gender conformity or sexism is present; it’s talking about it when you see it – challenging and questioning things we see in society so that you raise children who are critical thinkers.
 A phrase that we often use in our home is that there are many different ways to be a boy or a girl.”

-But another, perhaps unforeseen, byproduct of this (pan)sexual revolution is that it has become not only a haven for those who don’t identify with the black and white ideas of who you should be attracted to, it has forced new identities to be created.
+And another, perhaps unforeseen, byproduct of this (pan)sexual revolution is that it has become not only a haven for those who don’t identify with binary notions of gender and attraction, it has forced new identities to be created.
 These identities are not all-inclusive, even if the umbrella under which they’re often lumped by society, is.
 While the world slowly embraces new norms, and being attracted to whoever you like is more and more accepted, we still have to come to terms with the alarming fact that almost half of transgender youth in England have attempted suicide over the last few years, and the numbers in the U.S. aren’t much better.